 Even though Baume & Mercier does make in-house movements to a certain extent, most of the movements employed by the brand are standard ETA/Valjoux movements procured from Swatch Group, and Sellita movements procured from Sellita.

 Baume & Mercier thoroughly tests the design quality and production quality of each timepiece.
 Baume & Mercier is known for its extremely strict testing.
 Each watch is tested individually.

 Each timepiece must exhibit perfection, and if there is the slightest fault in the timepiece or if the timepiece fails rigorous tests – involving vibrations, violent impacts, saline mist, accuracy standards and power reserves- then the timepiece is excluded.
 Only a Baume & Mercier timepiece which passes all the tests is ready to be shipped to retailers.

-Baume & Mercier does in fact, to a limited extent, manufacture their own in-house made movements, although most collections within the brand rely on standardized ETA/Valjoux movements.
+Baume & Mercier does in fact, to a limited extent, manufacture their own in-house made movements, although most collections within the brand rely on standardized ETA/Valjoux movements or Sellita movements.

 - 7750 Valjoux automatic chronograph movement, with 25 jewels, 28,800 vph, and a 46 hour power reserve.

 - I suspect the other movement is the ETA 2895-2 Swiss automatic movement, with 27 jewels, 28,800 vph, and with a 42 hour power reserve.